Today’s burning question…what is power yoga?!?

 “With its emphasis on strength and flexibility, power yoga brought yoga into the gyms of America as people began to see yoga as a way to work out.”

 Uhhhhh…. yeah.
-If I’ve learned anything in my time as a bulldogger, it’s that doing regular yoga is about as intense a full-body workout plan as it gets.
+If I’ve learned anything in my time as a bulldogger, it’s that doing regular yoga is about as intense a full-body yoga workout as it gets.

 Is that it’s all about giving class leaders the opportunity to do yoga their way.